Ingeborg of Norway: Regency

-Her son Magnus VII of Norway, at the age of 3, was proclaimed king of Norway upon her father's death, in rights devolved from her.
+Her son Magnus Eriksson, at the age of 3, was proclaimed king of Norway upon her father's death, in rights devolved from her.
 Ingeborg was recognized as formal regent of her son in Norway.
 Soon, the Swedish nobility elected young Magnus king of Sweden after deposing Birger, and Ingeborg was made nominal regent of Sweden and given a seat and vote in the Swedish government and the title: Ingeborg, by the Grace of God, daughter of Haakon, duchess in the Kingdom of Sweden.
 Duchess Ingeborg held her own court at her residence in Varberg.
-Letters 1318-1321 reveal that powerful Swedish men took advantage of the young dowager duchess by having her issue, alone and over her own seal, documents to their advantage as compensation for their support of the murdered dukes Eric and Waldemar and of little Magnus's right to the throne.
+Letters 1318-1321 reveal that powerful Swedish men took advantage of the young dowager duchess by having her issue, alone and over her own seal, documents to their advantage as compensation for their support of the murdered dukes Erik and Valdemar and of little Magnus's right to the throne.

 The exact position of Ingeborg in the regency council is hard to define properly due to the documentation.
-Mats Kettilumndsson, her ally, presided over the Swedish regency council "alongside" the two "duchesses Ingeborg"; Ingeborg Håkansdotter and her cousin and sister-in-law Ingeborg Eriksdottir.
+Mats Kettilmundsson, her ally, presided over the Swedish regency council "alongside" the two "duchesses Ingeborg"; Ingeborg Håkansdotter and her cousin and sister-in-law Ingeborg Eiriksdottir.
 Magnus, already King of Norway, was elected King of Sweden with the approval of the Norwegian council in her presence.
 Ingeborg was the only one with a seat in both the Swedish and the Norwegian minor regency and council of state.
 She was duchess of her own fiefs, which were autonomous under her rule, and a large number of castles which controlled big areas thanks to their strategic positions.

 "Ingeborg's position at court was not well-defined: she was the king's mother (Kongemor), but without being a dowager queen."

 Favourites

 She was criticized for her way of conducting her own politics without the counsel of the Swedish and Norwegian councils, and for using the royal seal of her son for her own wishes.

 1 October 1320, she liberated Riga from its debts in her name on behalf of her son.
 She was known to make large donations to her supporters.
 Canute Porse had been one of the supporters of her spouse and was appointed governor of Varberg.
 Ingeborg surrounded herself with young foreign men, thought to affect her politics, of which Canute was the most known.
-12 April 1321, the Swedish council, after receiving complaints from the Norwegian council regarding a rumour of crimes and disturbances in Ingeborg's lands made by foreigners, told the Norwegian council to advise Ingeborg to listen more to the advice of the old experienced men in the councils rather than to young inexperienced foreign men; a law was created which banned foreigners in the Swedish council.
+12 April 1321, the Swedish council, after receiving complaints from the Norwegian council regarding a rumour of crimes and disturbances in Ingeborg's lands made by foreigners, told the Norwegian council to advise Ingeborg to listen more to the advice of the old experienced men in the councils rather than to young inexperienced foreign men; a law was created which banned foreigners from being members of the Swedish council and from castellanships of Swedish castles.